 Gum or mints

 You don’t want to have garlic breath when you’re mixing and mingling.
 I mean, who knows?
-You could meet the love of your this wedding and the last thing your want is to scare them off.
+You could meet the love of your life at this wedding and the last thing you want is to scare them off.
 Stuff a pack of mints or Tic Tacs in your bag so that you can freshen up after dinner.